I’ve been working from home since December 2016.

 DO: Organize your day and your work

 I’m a huge believer in having a to-do list and using a planner.
 Working from home means working on your own without a boss or much instruction.
-I prefer that, but I know that means the organization comes down to me.
+I prefer that (but remote work isn’t for everyone), but I know that means the organization comes down to me.
 There’s no one telling me when I need to get this thing done or when I should work on that other thing.
 So I have a big white board where I write down what I’m doing for each of my clients.
 And then I have a daily planner where I write out what specifically I want to accomplish that day.
 I like visually being able to see what needs to get done and I love being able to cross things off the list.

 The whole point of working from home is that you have a flexible schedule.
 I struggled with this a lot when I first started working as a freelancer.
 I was convinced that I needed to have a proper work day with the same working hours as usual.
 But that’s not true.